 The machine is evenly balanced.

-Push down slightly on discharge end to raise hopper off the ground and maneuver easily.
+Push down slightly on discharge end

+to raise hopper off the ground

+and maneuver easily.

-- 4. Place chocks in the front and rear of each wheel. - 5.
-Position the next conveyor or conveying system under the discharge hood and secure. - 6.
+- 5. Position the next conveyor or conveying system under the discharge hood and secure. - 6.
 For the Electric Motor Unit: - Have a certified electrician provide power to the machine. - Provide convenient shutdown switches and comply with local electrical codes. - Use a totally enclosed electric motor.
 Be sure electric motor is properly grounded. - 7.
 For the Hydraulic Drive Unit: - Position the power unit next to the conveyor. - Chocks the front and rear wheels of the power unit. - Connect hydraulic hoses to the couplers.